One of the easiest ways to transition to a vegan diet is to simply replace the dairy products you have in your fridge with plant-based substitutes!

 I’ll also be talking about some of the ingredients to avoid, namely carrageenan, as well as my thoughts on processed foods – along with my interpretation of what processed even means.

 Where you can find these foods

-It’s amazing to me that now most mainstream grocery stores carry dairy-free milk, tofu, and even vegan ice cream!
+It’s exciting that now most mainstream grocery stores carry dairy-free milk, tofu, and even vegan ice cream.
 The fact that pretty much all grocery stores now carry almond milk shows how far our society has come in terms of embracing veganism.
-However, the seasoned vegans that I happen to know usually don’t shop at mainstream stores (say, Shop n’ Save or Gristedes) unless they have to.
-In general, we prefer going to health food stores, Whole Foods, or Trader Joe’s, so that we can find exactly what we’re looking for with the biggest selection of brands.
+However, many vegans that I know prefer going to health food stores, Whole Foods, or Trader Joe’s so that they can find exactly what we’re looking for with the biggest selection of brands.

 If you’ve never been to a health food store, I’d recommend a Google or Yelp search for ones in your area.
 Most medium-sized towns will have at least one.
 If there’s no health food store anywhere near, you may be better off buying some staple products on Amazon or Vegan Essentials.

 When you get to the health food store, you can usually find these products where they keep other refrigerated foods such as “organic” dairy and meat.

 Look for labels that say Vegan and Dairy-Free, and if you’re not sure whether or not something is vegan, read the ingredients.
 Obviously, if it has cow’s milk or cheese – which it usually will – then, just think “Next!”
 And keep looking until you find exactly what you’re looking for.